-- (g) The law must be amended now to delay the implementation requirement from January 1, 2016 to January 1, 2018, given that the current implementation date is approaching. - Sec.
-3. The Council of the District of Columbia determines that the circumstances enumerated in section 2 constitute emergency circumstances making it necessary that the Microstamping Implementation Emergency Amendment Act of 2015 be adopted after a single reading. - Sec.
+- (g) An emergency measure, the Microstamping Implementation Emergency Amendment Act of 2015, effective January 6, 2016 (D.C.
+Act 21-258; 63 DCR 530), was adopted by the Council in December 2015 to delay the implementation requirement from January 1, 2016 to January 1, 2018.
+That emergency measure will expire on March 31, 2016, with the corresponding temporary measure, the Microstramping Implementation Temporary Amendment Act of 2015, enacted on January 21, 2016 (D.C.
+Act 21-277; 63 DCR 993), not projected to become law until April 5, 2016.
+As such it is necessary to adopt an additional emergency to prevent a gap in the law. - Sec.
+3. The Council of the District of Columbia determines that the circumstances enumerated in section 2 constitute emergency circumstances making it necessary that the "Microstamping Implementation Congressional Review Emergency Amendment Act of 2016" be adopted after a single reading. - Sec.
 4. This resolution shall take effect immediately